Fishest/school/notes/machine.learning.rst

 noisy features that have little or no predictive power as they overfit the data.
 Once again, the learning algorithm can return importance scores on the features which an be used to prune away unimportant attributes.

+Simple feature transformations of numeric features can improve model performance by ensuring a better model fit with the target variable.
+Consider a variable `x` which is related to the ouput by `y = x^2`.
+Taking the square root of the variable makes it linerally correlated with the target variable.

 --------------------------------------------------------------------------------
 Feature Selection